ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 * Russian
 * Spanish (translation by [Ramiro Garcés](http://www.ramirogarces.com.ve/))

-Maybe not all existed translations are up to date.
-You are welcome to contribute corrections!

 If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/simple-scroll-to-top-button).

 >**Contribution**
 >
 >Developing plugins is long and tedious work.
 If you benefit or enjoy this plugin please take the time to:
 >
->* [Donate](http://www.arthurgareginyan.com/donate.html) to support ongoing development.
+>* [Donate](https://www.arthurgareginyan.com/donate.html) to support ongoing development.
 Your contribution would be greatly appreciated.
 >* [Rate and Review](https://wordpress.org/support/view/plugin-reviews/simple-scroll-to-top-button?rate=5#postform) this plugin.
 >* [Share with me](mailto:arthurgareginyan@gmail.com) or view the [GitHub Repo](https://github.com/ArthurGareginyan/simple-scroll-to-top-button) if you have any ideas or suggestions to make this plugin better.